*For the complete list of Wawa Welcome America events and road closures, visit our Welcome America Road Closure Press Release.

 Taxi & Rideshare

-Designated rideshare and taxi drop-off points for the July Fourth Concert and Party on the Parkway will be 17th and Callowhill Streets or 19th and Callowhill Streets.
+Designated rideshare and taxi drop-off points for the July Fourth Concert will be 17th and Spring Garden Street.

 The Benjamin Franklin Parkway is easily accessible via cycling and walking.
 Remember that if a road is closed to vehicular traffic, it is also closed to cycling.
 Walking paths will remain open for pedestrians as conditions allow; however, please follow all posted signs, detours, and traffic control devices.